 Knee braces for osteoarthritis

-A knee brace for osteoarthritis may help reduce pain by shifting your weight off the most damaged portion of your knee.
-This may improve your ability to get around and help increase the distance you can walk comfortably.
+A knee brace is one tool in managing the discomfort of knee osteoarthritis.
+A brace might help reduce pain by shifting your weight off the most damaged portion of your knee.
+Wearing a brace can improve your ability to get around and help you walk farther comfortably.

 Why it's done

-Osteoarthritis is the wear-and-tear type of arthritis that commonly affects the knees of older people.
+Osteoarthritis is a complex condition involving the entire joint.
+It's mainly known as a wear-and-tear type of arthritis that commonly affects the knees of older people.
 The disease frequently affects one side of your knee more than the other.
-This unequal damage can cause or worsen a malalignment that may make your stance look knock-kneed or bowlegged.
+This unequal damage can cause your knee to align imperfectly (malalignment), which can make you look knock-kneed or bowlegged.

 As the damage progresses, this malalignment worsens.
 A knee brace can take pressure off the part of your joint most affected by osteoarthritis and help relieve pain.
 If your knee feels like it might buckle when you put weight on it, a knee brace can also help you stand and move around with more confidence.